The vegan hot chocolate photos have been inspired by Vegan Champurrado from Bojon Gourmet

 Fortunately, the perfect hot chocolate doesn’t require any special equipment; as long as you have a stove, a whisk, and a sauce pot, you’re on your way.

+One more tip is about mixing the cocoa powder with the milk.
 I bet there has been a time when you tried mixing some type of powder with liquid and the powder just wouldn’t mix in.
 Instead, it would kind of just float on top.
 The trick is to mix all the powder (cocoa) with just a small part of the liquid (almond milk), creating a thick mixture.
 You can then dilute the thick mixture with the rest of the liquid.

 Tools You’ll Need